SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 ## 📄 License & Disclaimer

 This project is provided for educational and research purposes.
 The reverse-engineered protocol implementation is based on community research and open-source projects.
-Users are responsible for their own actions.
+Users are responsible for compliance with local laws and vehicle warranty considerations.

+**Safety Notice**: This interface is designed for diagnostic purposes only.
+Modifications to ECU parameters should only be performed by qualified technicians with appropriate safety measures.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.
 When contributing, please reference the technical sources listed above and maintain compatibility with the existing protocol implementation.

+## 📞 Support

+For technical support:
+1. Check the troubleshooting section above
+2. Review the referenced community forums
+3. Consult the original source projects listed in references
+4. Submit issues with detailed error logs and hardware configuration

 ---